Biden threatens: No gas pipeline if Russia invades Ukraine

 The aim would be only to bolster the defenses of NATO allies in the region.
 The troops would not cross into Ukraine should Russia invade.

-Biden and Scholz also discussed contingency plans for providing gas supplies to Europe should Russia cut off supply to Europe.
+Biden and Scholz also discussed contingency plans for providing gas supplies to Europe should Russia cut off supply.
 Europe is already dealing with liquefied natural gas supplies being sapped by a cold winter last year, a summer with little renewable energy generation and Russia delivering less than usual.

 Biden asserted the U.S. and other countries could make up a “significant portion” of supplies lost should Russia move to cut off Europe.